aws/mynah-ui/docs/ARCHITECTURE.md

 # MynahUI Architecture

-## How the Consumer and MynahUI works together?
+## How do the Consumer and MynahUI work together?

 Before how it works, it is better to clarify how to make it work.
 To consume MynahUI, there is only one single requirement, `npm` access.
 Adding `@aws/mynah-ui` to the `package.json` dependencies will allow the consumer to grab the desired version of MynahUI and allow them to create an instance of it to be rendered in the desired dom element.